-Frikadeller Danish Meatballs are a delicious yet easy to make recipe perfect for a busy weeknight dinner or an appetizer.
-Serve with gravy, cranberry sauce, or lingonberry preserves.
-To make your life easier, we bake these instead of pan-frying.
-This recipe is low carb, keto, sugar-free, and gluten-free too!
+Frikadeller (Danish Meatballs) is an easy-to-make delicious recipe perfect for a busy weeknight dinner or an appetizer.
+Serve with brown gravy, cranberry sauce, or lingonberry preserves.
+This healthier version is baked instead of pan fried and uses no bread crumbs.

-"Growing up my grandparents made a traditional Danish dinner every Christmas Eve.
-Alongside our roasted goose, my grandmother would serve up a large platter piled high with Frikadeller.
+"Growing up my grandparents made a traditional Danish dinner for our Christmas Eve meal.
+Alongside our roasted goose, my grandmother would serve up a large platter piled high with Danish Frikadeller Meatballs.
 From those fond memories, these meatballs became total comfort food - and way too delicious to have only once a year! " -Kori

-There is nothing like a plate of meatballs for comfort food.
+There is nothing like a plate of Frikadeller for comfort food.
 Okay, maybe with some gravy too.
-Maybe that's why the Danes love them so much - maybe we should call them hygge meatballs instead. 🙂
+Maybe that's why the Danes love them so much - maybe we should call them hygge meatballs instead? 🙂

 You'll love that there are only a few simple ingredients and steps, plus they are baked instead of pan-fried.
-It is much quicker and you can get all the meatballs cooked at the same time.
+It is much quicker and you can get all Frikadeller cooked at the same time.

 "Frikadeller have only 0.7 grams of net carbs!" 🙂

-With only 0.7 grams of net carbs, 28.1 grams of healthy fat, and 21.1 grams of protein meatballs fit nicely into a low carb, gluten free, and keto diet.
+With only 0.7 grams of net carbs, 28.1 grams of healthy fat, and 21.1 grams of protein, the Fridadeller fit nicely into a low carb, gluten free, and keto diet.
 Another bonus - they are sugar free.

-You can find the full nutritional analysis at the bottom of the recipe card, but here are the most important numbers if you are following a low carb and ketogenic diet:
+You can find the full nutritional analysis at the bottom of the recipe card, but here are the most important numbers:

 28.1 g fat 0.7 g net carbs 21.1 g protein

-- Red Cabbage.
+Red Cabbage.
 My family always served a spiced red cabbage that was much like sauerkraut sweetened with some apples and sugar.
 Even though they seemed to love it I never quite took to it.
-Instead, I came up with my own recipe: Roasted red cabbage recipe with goat cheese and toasted walnuts 🙂 It's low carb AND really good!
+Instead, I came up with my own recipe: Roasted red cabbage recipe with goat cheese and toasted walnuts 🙂 It's healthy AND really good!

-- Browned Potatoes (Brunede Kartofler).
-This is not low carb, sorry.
+Browned Potatoes (Brunede Kartofler).
 Use canned drained whole baby potatoes, butter, and brown sugar.
 Brown the potatoes in a skillet with butter and then sprinkle with brown sugar (about 2 - 3 tbsp for every can of potatoes).
 Toss until sugar is dissolved and coats the potatoes - delicious!!!

-- Make a sandwich (Smørrebrød) which is a Danish open-faced sandwich.
+Make a sandwich and serve on rye bread (Smørrebrød) which is a Danish open-faced sandwich.
 My grandfather used to take a slice of rye bread, spread some mayonnaise on it, then top with the frikadeller.

-Here are some different ways you can make substitutions or customize your Frikadella:
+Here are some different ways you can make substitutions or customize your Frikadella recipe:

 - Play around with different herbs and seasoning.
 2 tablespoons of chopped fresh parsley is nice!

 - You can substitute ground turkey, veal, or chicken for the 1.5 lbs ground beef.
-I would still use pork sausage due to it amazing flavor it adds to the meatballs.
+I would still use pork sausage due to it amazing flavor it adds to this recipe.

-- You can pan fry or bake the meatballs whichever is easiest for you!
+- You can pan fry or bake the frikadeller whichever is easiest for you!

-- Shape the meat into 2" round meatballs then "smush" down with the back end of your spoon until the Frikadellar are a nice oval shape and about 1/2 " thick.
+Shape the meat into 2" round meatballs then "smush" down with the back end of your spoon until the Frikadellar is a nice oval shape and about 1/2 " thick.

-- Place about 16 meatballs on each a baking sheet that has been lined with foil.
+Place about 16 meatballs on each baking sheet that has been lined with foil.
 Each recipe should make approximately 32 meatballs.